rolandtoth/FilterBox/README.md

 );
 ```

-This example uses the table with class name `world-countries` as the main target and filter its rows in the tbody.
+This example uses the table with class name `world-countries` as the main target and filter its tbody rows.
 Because the option `addTo` is not set, the filterbox input will be added before (above) the table by default.

 ### Advanced example

-The basic example lacks many features that FilterBox offers, eg. has no displays (counters), no highlighting, no callbacks, zebra striping, etc. The advanced example shows how to add them.
+The basic example lacks many features that FilterBox offers, eg. has no displays (counters), no highlighting, no callbacks etc. The advanced example shows how to add them.

 ```javascript